TVPlayerSupport/IPTVPlayerSupport/index.md

 ### How it works?

+1. Make your own txt playlist file

-1A.
-Make your own txt playlist file
+A. Make your own txt playlist file

 - Name your file as xxx.txt, then edit and save your text file in format as below: